adcoin-project/AdCoin/doc/build-osx.md

 If you are building `adcoind` or `adcoin-qt` for others, your build machine should be set up as follows for maximum compatibility.

-To create a build for other install the following dependency:
+To create a build for others install the following dependency:
 ```bash
 brew install librsvg
 ```